-(137) Gifts linked with Xmas, caroling and Queen Victoria.
-And never saying "Never again" (NOT to an avatar!)
+(137) Gifts and celebrations of Christmas.
+Queen Victoria, and never saying "Never again" (Well, not to an Avatar, at any rate!)

 At around 4.30 p.m. on June 30th 1997, I went to the High Street Post Office in Hastings Old Town to send a copy of the book, The Newtonian Casino, as a gift to Nicholas Foster.

-This was a most disrespectful act towards my erstwhile work colleague, Anthony Andrews, for in late 1991 he had given me the book as a gift.
+(This a most disrespectful act towards my erstwhile work colleague, Anthony Andrews, for in late 1991 he had given me the book as a gift.)

 I paused to glance at the newspapers, and this allowed a lady to go by me and take a place in the queue.